HarkonG/GunNut/README.md

 # Changelog

+### 1.2.7(23/09/20)
+DISCLAIMER: This update will throw a small error on existing saves, is harmless and should be gone the next time you save/load.

+- Fixed some Gun Nut weapons spawning on "low tech" factions like vanilla expanded settlers.
+- Added the "usable with shield" functionality to the Glock 17 and the MP7A1 so now they can be used with any vanilla expanded shield when CE is not present.
+- (NEW!)
+Mod Settings: you can disable guns individually and remove the nicknames if you don't have any duplicates or prefer to do so.

 ### 1.2.6(20/09/20)
 - Improved some things in most of the textures, cannons, scopes and drum mags should look better now.
 - Fixed the R700's soundFX now is suppressed and you can hear the bolt after each shot.